vlang/v/doc/docs.md

 The `.pc` files are looked up into a hardcoded list of default pkg-config paths, the user can add extra paths by using the `PKG_CONFIG_PATH` environment variable.
 Multiple modules can be passed.

-To check the existance of a pkg-config use `$pkgconfig('pkg')` as a compile time if condition to check if a pkg-config exists.
+To check the existance of a pkg-config use `$pkgconfig('pkg')` as a compile time "if" condition to check if a pkg-config exists.
 If it exists the branch will be created.
 Use `$else` or `$else $if` to handle other cases.